 Back in the 1990s I spent a day doing some volunteer work helping a zoologist studying Little Penguins on Lion Island in Pittwater, NSW.
 The thickets of Lantana which had invaded and spread up the hillside turned out to be providing the penguins valuable cover each evening as they scrambled up the cliffs to their nests.
-Without that cover, it’s likely some of the birds would have ended up as dinner for eagles.
+Without that cover, it’s likely some of the penguins would have ended up as dinner for eagles.

-A Richmond Birdwing butterfly pauses for a fuel stop at a Lantana flower.
+1: A Variegated Fairy-wren clings to a Lantana stem.
+2: Another Fairy-wren spotted in the Lantana.
+This one is a Red-backed Fairy-wren.
+3: A Richmond Birdwing butterfly pauses for a fuel stop at a Lantana flower.

 And lately, I’ve been deliberately heading for Lantana thickets, especially where it’s growing near water, to get photos of Fairy-wrens.
 These sweet little birds, and other small animals, love the cover it provides.
 The prickly tangles of branches provide the small birds with plenty of protection from predators.
 There are lots of butterflies that enjoy feeding from the Lantana flowers too, include the spectacular Richmond Birdwing butterfly.

 I sometimes think Australia is in the middle of a giant long-term experiment.
-This island continent had been isolated from the other land masses for so long that it developed its unique flora and fauna.
+This island continent had been isolated from the other land masses for so long that it developed a truly unique flora and fauna.
 But in the last 200 years the resulting mix has been muddled with an ever-increasing influx of new plants and animals from around the world.
 Placed into suburban and botanical gardens, exotic plants give the impression of being immovable things.
 But imagine a time-lapse recording of the spread of Lantana over 150 years.
 You’d realise that even something rooted into the ground can manage to spread itself far and wide, often with completely unexpected consequences.

 Now I don’t want to suggest that every exotic plant species is going to run rampant through the bush.
 For example, the English Rose has been in Australian gardens for ages and yet I’ve never seen a hillside overtaken by wild English Roses.